paddygregory/small-tools/README.md

-collection of small tools and working on sections of projects
+collection of small tools I use in dev projects